Kale and Cheese Omelette for Two

 - Reduce heat and cook about 10 minutes, lifting the edges of the omelette with a plastic spatula and letting the uncooked portion run under.

-- When the omelette is almost completely cooked but still a bit wet-looking, flip one side over the other.
+- When the omelette is almost completely cooked but still wet-looking, flip one side over the other.
 (Photographer error – I’m not sure why I didn’t take a photo of that!)

 - Serves two happy breakfast eaters.